GitauHarrison/bolder-chat-app/README.md

 # Bolder Chat App

+### Overview

+This is a real-time chat application built using `python` and `flask`.
+I have utilized websockets to facilitate real-time chat experience, and in particular, I have used the `flask-socketio` extension.

+### Design

-The full design of this real-time chat app can be found [here](https://www.figma.com/proto/IcpQGeCpSqsgPNZcXSd2x6/Bolder-Chat-App?node-id=1%3A2&scaling=min-zoom).
+The full design of this real-time chat app can be found [here](https://www.figma.com/proto/IcpQGeCpSqsgPNZcXSd2x6/Bolder-Chat-App?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1).
 I will follow this design to create it using Flask and SocketIO.

 And this is how it looks like:

 ![BolderChat App](app/static/images/bolder_chat_app.png)

-### Overview

-This is a real-time chat application built using `python` and `flask`.
-I have utilized websockets to facilitate real-time chat experience, and in particular, I have used the `flask-socketio` extension.

 ### Features